bradfriedlander/csharp-xml-to-markdown/Documentation/XmlToMarkdown.md

 This method converts a set of C# documentation nodes to markdown content.

+1. The function concatenates the [XmlToMarkdown.XmlToMarkdown.ToMarkDown(System.Xml.Linq.XNode)](#xmltomarkdownxmltomarkdowntomarkdown(systemxmllinqxnode)) value of each node.
+1. The concatenation starts with an empty string.

 |Parameter|Description|
 |:--|:--|
 |es|This is the set of C# documentation nodes.|